Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Quantum Neural ODE

 \subsubsection{Data Generation}

-The training dataset is generated by simulating the evolution of a single qubit system under a non-Markovian open quantum dynamics governed by a time-dependent Lindblad equation~(Eq.~\ref{eqn:1}) over a time interval \( t \in [0, T) \) and with the continuous weak measurement \(Y(t)\).
-For each trajectory, the dissipation strength \( \alpha \), memory parameter \( r \), system-environment coupling \( M \), and system frequency \( \omega_0 \) are randomly sampled along with the given arbitrary or randomized initial qubit state \( [x_0, y_0, z_0] \).
+The training data set is generated by simulating the evolution of a single-qubit system under a non-Markovian open quantum dynamics governed by the dissipative TCL dynamics in the simulated parameter regime~(Eq.~\ref{eqn:1}) over a time interval \( t \in [0, T) \) and with continuous weak measurement \(Y(t)\).
+For each trajectory, the \( \alpha \), \( r \), \( M \), and \( \omega_0 \) are randomly sampled along with the given arbitrary or randomized initial qubit state \( [x_0, y_0, z_0] \).
 The system is evolved under time-varying parameters \( \Delta(t) \) and \( \gamma(t) \), computed from analytical expressions based on \( \alpha, r, \omega_0 \), and simultaneously driven by external control fields \( u_x(t) \) and \( u_y(t) \).
 Each training sample consists of the initial augmented state \( [x_0, y_0, z_0, \Delta(0), \gamma(0)] \), the control inputs \( u_x(t), u_y(t) \) (for the state transfer case), and the complete measurement trace \(Y(t)\), which is used to drive the AQNODE.
 The corresponding ground truth trajectories for the Bloch state and system parameters \( [x(t), y(t), z(t), \Delta(t), \gamma(t)]^T \) are used as supervised targets during training.